Jobseeker's Benefit

 If you are unemployed for a second time within 26 weeks of your last JB payment, your application for Jobseeker's Benefit is not treated as a new claim and you do not have another 3 days of non-payment.
 See 'Linking claims' above.

-More information is available in our document about signing on for the first time.
+More information is available in our page about signing on for the first time.

 If you think you have been wrongly refused Jobseeker's Benefit you can appeal the decision.